 Focus on the good and the not-so-good.
 Don't forget to come up with some examples or scenarios that were challenging, yet you pulled through successfully.
 Such examples showcase your problem-solving skills and ability to handle challenges professionally.
 You might also be asked how you might handle such situations differently, so be prepared to discuss your areas for improvement, as well.

 Use the STAR method.
-When coming up with examples, include the Situation or Task you had to resolve, the Action(s) you took, and the Results of the situation.
+When coming up with examples, write down the Situation or Task you had to resolve, the Action(s) you took, and the Results of the situation.
 Use specifics, such as people, places, scale, and scope, and quantify as much as possible.
-Provide details that can be verified by references in case the employers decides to check.
+Provide details that can be verified by references in case the employers decide to check.

 Look at past performance documents and appraisals.
 To prepare for future job interviews, look back at past performance appraisals and notes to help you identify achievements and situations that will help you come up with examples for a behavioral interview.